sara-knezevic/pmg_meteor_data_analysis/README.md

 # kodovi-pmg

-Program written for a project in the Petnica Meteor Group.
-Its purpose is to extract observers for each night and track their time of observation, marking if they were observing during an occurance of a meteor or not, which info will be used for statistics, bla bla...
+Program written for a project in the Petnica Meteor Group for sorting visual observation data.